nystudio107/seomatic/README.md

 * **Site Owner** - The type of entity that owns this website.
 * **Site Twitter Card Type** - With Twitter Cards, you can attach rich photos and information to Tweets that drive traffic to your website.
 Users who Tweet links to your content will have a “Card” added to the Tweet that’s visible to all of their followers.
 * **Site Facebook Open Graph Type** - Adding Open Graph tags to your website influences the performance of your links on social media by allowing you to control what appears when a user posts a link to your content on Facebook.
+* **Site Robots** - The [robots meta tag](https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag?hl=en) lets you utilize a granular, page-specific approach to controlling how an individual page should be indexed and served to users in search results.
+Setting it to a blank value means 'no change'.

 You can use any Craft `environmentVariables` in these fields in addition to static text, e.g.: